openshift-labs/cloud-native-guides/wildfly-swarm-che.md

 ~~~

 Using WildFly Swarm maven plugin, you can conveniently run the application locally and test the endpoint.

+In Eclipse Che, click on the commands palette and then on **run > run wildfly-swarm**

 ~~~shell
 $ mvn wildfly-swarm:run